A Purple Adjustable Base elevating the head of a white mattress.

 Tip: Right is wrong; left is life.

 Not sure what side to sleep on for acid reflux?
-You’ll find that the best way to sleep with acid reflux is lying on your left side.
-Medical professionals often recommend this position to reduce heartburn, acid reflux, and GERD.
+Medical professionals often recommend sleeping on your left side to reduce heartburn, acid reflux, and GERD.

 “Sleeping on your left side can significantly reduce the likelihood of acid reflux,” says Dr. Asim Cheema, senior interventional cardiologist.
-“This position is thought to keep the junction between the stomach and esophagus above the level of gastric acid, reducing the risk of acid regurgitation.”
+“This position is thought to keep the junction between the stomach and esophagus above the level of gastric acid, reducing the risk of acid regurgitation.”6

 With Your Head Elevated